 Gratitude was in the air, and it surrounded us.
 My sister and I played her favourite music and shared childhood stories with each other.
 We laughed, cried, and felt like a family again.
 I remember one night, when I walked into the room, my dad was holding her hand and the song “Here comes the Sun” was playing.
 On her wedding band was transcribed with “You are my Sunshine”.
 These are the moments that happen at Campbell House.
 A caregiver can become a husband again.

-She passed away on Sunday morning.
+She passed away on Thursday morning.
 The hardest part was packing up her room.
 Campbell House was truly a special and peaceful place.
 A beautiful final home.

 My journey with losing my mom has led me to a career in personal health and wellness.
 I teach yoga, meditation and breathwork.
 Grief is a normal process, but it can feel desperate when you’re in it.
 I help provide the tools to feel grounded throughout the highs and lows of life.
 These tools are already within us.
 People sometimes just need a reminder to call on them.